devtyr/ideamark/README.md

     pagination:  Maximum number of pagination links
     languages:   List of languages - ["en", "mk"]
     langinfo:    Hash of language names - {"en": "English", "de": "Deutsch"}
-    sitemenus:   List of menus that posts can appear in - ["bookmarks", "2012"]
     strings:     A hash of stranslation strings for each language

 Appart from the `settings.json` file, you can also configure your posts individually by using headers.
 A post filename should look like this: